 Failure to comply with these regulations will result in the loss of your F-1 student status.
 We refer to this as being "out of status."
 Please contact the CGE if you think that you are out of status.

 Whenever you return to the United States during your time as a student, you will need at least three things to successfully re-enter the country:

-3. An accurate I-20 (including major, length of study, financial support and biographic data) with an endorsement for travel on page three from the CGE.
+- An accurate I-20 (including major, length of study, financial support and biographic data) with an endorsement for travel on page three from the CGE.
 The travel endorsement is important: we are verifying that you are in legal immigration status.
-Only approved designated school officials (DSOs) can sign your immigration documents, which right now only includes Marne Ausec, Meghan Mason, and Patti Maiorino in the CGE.
+Only approved designated school officials (DSOs) can sign your immigration documents, which right now includes Marne Ausec and Rebecca Eckart in the CGE.

 It is also a good idea to carry a copy of your financial documentation — your financial aid letter and/or bank statement from your family — to show that you have the means to study in the United States.